alissa-huskey/python-class/docs/lessons/syntax.md

 {{ row }}

-To break long text into multiple lines of code, put strings on concecutive lines (without seperating commas) and enclose the whole expression in parentheses `(` `)`.
+To break long text into multiple lines of code, put strings on consecutive lines (without separating commas) and enclose the whole expression in parentheses `(` `)`.

 {{ right }}